Last Updated on February 20, 2023 by Dave Schoenbeck

-According to a recent study, more than 60% of employees have admitted to doing other work while on a conference call.
+According to a recent study, over 60% of employees have admitted to doing other work on a conference call.

-When handled correctly, an effective conference call is an efficient way to hold a meeting when team members are in different locations.
+When handled correctly, a compelling conference call is an efficient way to hold a meeting when team members are in different locations.

 However, many business leaders do not know how to host effective conference calls.
 Fortunately, there are steps you can take to overhaul your conference call strategy and maximize your team’s productivity.
-Here are ten conference call tips to keep in mind before you host your next phone meeting.
+Here are ten conference call tips to remember before you host your next phone meeting.

 - Before the meeting, send out an agenda with a clearly stated purpose and expectation for the outcome.
 A common mistake is to send the topic.
 Your team won’t be prepared without clearly defining the meeting’s mission.

 - Send out any reading material beforehand and expect your team to read it.
 If you ever find yourself “catching everyone up” at the start of the meeting, you have wasted their time and squandered your effectiveness.
-Successful conference calls start strong and keep the momentum going.
+On the other hand, successful conference calls start strong and keep the momentum going.

 - Know how to use the conference call software, including how to mute.
 You should be able to answer any questions if they come up.
-Otherwise, you will lose time looking up how to utilize certain features in the moment.
-I highly recommend that you use a high-quality video call solution like Zoom vs. the traditional audio telephone call.
+Otherwise, you will lose time looking up how to utilize certain features.
+I highly recommend using a high-quality video call solution like Zoom vs. the traditional audio telephone call.

 - Leaders need to be on time.
-Too many executives arrive late, and everyone ends up waiting.
-That means you too—for effective conference calls, call organizers should never be late.
-It’s up to you to set the example for everyone else to follow.
+Too m Unfortunately, executives arrive late, and everyone ends up waiting.
+That means you, too—for effective conference calls, call organizers should never be late.
+It’s up to you to set an example for everyone else to follow.